Biden’s new student loan relief plan — and its legal challenges — face a long road

 Earlier this year, Republicans in both the House and the Senate, with help from a few Democrats, were able to pass a resolution under the CRA that would have stopped Biden’s initial loan forgiveness.
 Biden vetoed the move, but a new administration might let it pass.

-The scale of Biden’s Take 2, which could also impact court challenges, remains to be seen.
+The scale of Biden’s second effort, which could also impact court challenges, remains to be seen.

 The previous attempt became the fourth recent case in which the Supreme Court’s conservative majority brought in the so-called major questions doctrine, which requires agencies enacting programs of “vast economic and political significance” to meet the high bar of showing clear authorization from Congress.